amir-ziaei/snap-youtube/README.md

 # snap-youtube

 **snap-youtube** is a command-line tool that allows you to convert a YouTube video into a series of JPEG images, one image for each second of the video.
-It uses the `youtube-dl-exec` package to download the video and `FFmpeg` to convert the video into images.

 ## Prerequisites

 You will need to have the following software installed on your machine:

-- `Node` and `NPM`
+- `Bun`
 - `FFmpeg`
+- `yt-dlp`

 ## Installation